8 The Command Line

 Before this can work, you’ll have to configure your SSH keys, which come in a set called a keypair.
 Each keypair consists of a public key and a private key.
 You’ll register your public key anywhere you’re trying to SSH into, like a server or Git host, but your private key must be treated as a precious secret.

-When you use the ssh command, your local machine sends a request to open an SSH session to the remote and includes the private key with the request.
-The remote host verifies the private key with the public key and opens an encrypted connection.
+When you use the ssh command, your local machine sends a request to open an SSH session to the remote.
+Your local machine and the remote use the keys to verify each other and open an encrypted connection.

 A diagram of \index{SSH}SSH initialization.
-The local host sends the private key, the remote checks against the public key, and then opens the session.
+The local host sends a request signed by the private key, the remote checks against the public key, and then opens the session.

 It can be hard to remember how to configure SSH.
 So let’s detour into public key cryptography, the underlying technology.
 Once you’ve built a mental model, you can figure out which key goes where without mechanically remembering.